jayalmaraz/jay-almaraz.github.io/finding-a-team/applying-to-join-a-team.md

 Navigate to the _All Locations_ page, or click on the `Find a team [2]` step if you have the onboarding checklist.

-If you are on a mobile device, the navigation menu can be opened using the menu button in the top-left corner of the screen.
+If you're on a mobile device, the navigation menu can be opened using the menu button in the top-left corner of the screen.

 ![Mobile navigation menu location](./mobile-menu-location.png)